Tasman Dr Update

 To summarize, Alternative 1's raised multi-use pathway offers greater safety and route flexibility than Alternative 2.

 A few times each year new mobile homes are transported in and out of the Casa De Amigos and Plaza Del Rey mobile home parks.
 They are moved on a wide-load truck during non-peak hours.
 These trucks only need a single lane to accommodate their wheelbase, with a few feet of unobstructed space for the parts that are overhanging.
-The proposed design will work with moving mobile homes.
+We have confirmed with a mobile home moving company that the proposed project will not be a problem for delivering mobile homes.

 WHAT ABOUT EMERGENCY EVACUATIONS?